 Forget 'going for the gold', Olympics are a hassle

-Olympic rings on the Thames River on August 1, 2012 in Greenwich, England.
+Olympic rings on the Thames River in 2012 in Greenwich, England.

 The United States Olympic Committee recently sent out letters to 35 mayors around the U.S. It's looking for bids to host the 2024 Summer Olympics.
 Among those 35 cities were some you would expect -- New York, Chicago, and L.A.
 But there were also some surpises like Tulsa, Oklahoma, and Columbus, Ohio which have city budgets far below the cost of hosting the summer games.

 Chicago spent $10 million just to put in a bid to host the 2016 Olympics.
 When it got rejected, the International Olympic Committee did not reimburse the city.
 So why would a city make this costly bid?